fsantanna-no/sbseg-23/freechains/rebuttal.md

 > It's important to note that the reputation system does not enforce "good"
 > human behavior but provides a transparent and quantitative way for users to
 > understand forum evolution and act accordingly.
+> ...
 > I am also concerned that the content removal is too weak to work in practice.
 > For example, a Forum may be taken over by extremists, and they can upvote
 > illegal content.
 That would require removal due to legal process, or face
 > blocking at network level.

-This is all true, and the reason why we close the paper with your remark above.
+This is all true, and is the reason why we close the paper with your remark above.
 It is not even required to be "taken by extremists", but only "created by and for extremists".
-But we also believe that a protocol that is tamper proof and provides persistence can actually help law enforcement.
+But we also believe that a protocol that is tamper proof, and provides persistence and data transparency can actually support law enforcement.

 > Maybe a way to go is to create a pool of super-reputations that could answer
 > to injunctions and administratively remove the content and a measure to avoid